Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

 #### Insertion
 - INSERT

-    We can insert it into a table using the following command.
+    We can insert it into a table using the following command:
     ``` SQL
-        INSERT INTO <table name>(columns' names) -- you can use it or not but you don't use columns' names you must enter all columns' data
+        INSERT INTO <table name>(columns' names) -- you can use it or not but if you don't use columns' names you must enter all columns' data
         VALUES(enter data with order of columns);
     ```
     ex: